Smoking and Teens

 Chest pain, which may indicate heart disease

-The symptoms of secondhand smoke exposure may resemble other medical conditions and problems.
-Always talk with your health care provider for a diagnosis.
+The symptoms of secondhand smoke exposure may look like other medical conditions and problems.
+Always see your healthcare provider for a diagnosis.

 Creating a smoke-free environment indoors and outdoors protects nonsmokers from secondhand smoke exposure.